calebmsword/kivy/README.md

     TestApp().run()
 ```

-This won't work because the binding to num_presses is now gone.
-Whoops!
+But this no longer works.
+The button always says "pressed an even number of times".
+The reason this no longer works is that there is no bindings to the Button widget's `text` property. `root.get_button_text()` is performed once to intialize the text value and then is never called again.

 There are many ways you can fix this mistake.
-The first is to provide a weakref in the RootWidget class to the button widget and then explicitly call `get_button_text` whenever `num_presses` changes:
+The first is to provide a reference in the RootWidget class to the button widget and then explicitly call `get_button_text` whenever `num_presses` changes:

 ```python
 from kivy.app import App